rv0fficial/CSA-Server-Client-Configuration/README.md

    - Open a terminal and run the command `nmtui`.
    - Navigate to "Edit Connection."
-   - Select the adapter used in VMnet2 and edit it.
+   - Select the adapter used in VMnet2 and edit it (To verify the VMnet2 adapter, use the earlier noted MAC address).
    - In IPv4 settings, select the type as Manual and enter the following IP configurations:

      ```